Interventions, Treatments, & Your Child

 - Attention-deficit/hyperactivity disorder

 - Feeding or sleeping issues

 If diagnosed with a co-occuring condition, medication may be prescribed to treat the symptoms of that condition.

 Dietary Treatments & ASD

 Dietary treatments are based on the idea that there is a brain-gut connection, and that some food allergies or lack of vitamins and minerals cause or exacerbate symptoms of ASD.
 Some parents and medical professionals think that dietary changes make a difference in how their child acts or feels.

 Some dietary treatments have been developed by reliable therapists, but many of these treatments do not have the scientific support needed for widespread recommendation.
 An unproven treatment might help one child, but may not help another.

 Consult with a medical provider before making changes to your child's diet.

 This type of therapy focuses on the connection between thoughts, feelings, and behaviors.
 Together, the therapist, the individual, and/or the parents come up with specific goals for the course of therapy.
 Throughout the sessions, the individual learns to identify and change thoughts that lead to problem feelings or behaviors in particular situations.

-Conscious Discipline® is an evidence-based, trauma-informed approach recognized by the Substance Abuse and Mental Health Administration (SAMHSA) and the National Registry of Evidence-Based Programs and Practices (NREPP).
+Conscious Discipline® is a trauma-informed approach recognized by the Substance Abuse and Mental Health Administration (SAMHSA) and the National Registry of Evidence-Based Programs and Practices (NREPP).
 It is an innovative social-emotional learning program that teaches children and adults social-emotional skills.